Just Dance (video game series): Japan exclusives

-The third Japanese Just Dance game published and edited by Nintendo but developed by Ubisoft Paris, Ubisoft Reflections, Ubisoft Romania, Ubisoft Montpellier, Ubisoft Bucharest, Ubisoft Milan and Ubisoft Pune.
-It was revealed in a Nintendo Direct on February 14, 2014, and was released on April 3, 2014, only for the Wii U. It includes 20 J-pop songs by SKE48, AKB48, BIGBANG, Kyary Pamyu Pamyu, and Momoiro Clover Z, as well as 15 songs from Just Dance 4 and Just Dance 2014.
+The third Japanese Just Dance game was published and edited by Nintendo and developed by Ubisoft Paris, Ubisoft Reflections, Ubisoft Romania, Ubisoft Montpellier, Ubisoft Bucharest, Ubisoft Milan and Ubisoft Pune.
+It was announced in a Nintendo Direct on February 14, 2014, and was released on April 3, 2014, for the Wii U. It includes 20 J-pop songs by SKE48, AKB48, BigBang, Kyary Pamyu Pamyu, and Momoiro Clover Z, as well as 15 songs from Just Dance 4 and Just Dance 2014.